awesome-astra/docs/docs/pages/develop/languages/java.md

 ### 2.1 Drivers 4.x

-> The official documentation for the drivers can be found [here](https://docs.datastax.com/en/developer/java-driver/4.13/manual/cloud/)
+> The official documentation for Cassandra drivers is available on [datastax documentation portal](https://docs.datastax.com/en/developer/java-driver/4.13/manual/cloud/)

-> `4.x` is the **recommended** version for the drivers
+> `4.x` is the **recommended** version of the cassandra drivers.

 #### Quickstart

-???+ note annotate "Projet Setup"
+???+ note annotate "Project Setup"

       - Any version `4.x` should be compatible with Astra.